 How often to worm a Sprocker Spaniel puppy

 Puppies should be wormed every 2 weeks until they’re 12 weeks old, then monthly until they’re six months.
-After that, a regular schedule of every three months should keep them protected.
-Always check with your vet for the best worming treatment and advice.
+After that, choose a routine flea and worming treatment, as recommended by your vet.

 How long can you leave a Sprocker Spaniel puppy alone?